dani0105/free-datasets/data-analysis/CO2-emissions-analysis/README.md

 ## What Was The Purpose?
-The purpose of this analysis is to use the `CN_CHINA.csv` dataset to get useful information about CO2 emissions in CHINA, during the years 1970-2021.
+The purpose of this analysis is to use the `CN_CHINA.csv` dataset to get useful information about CO2 emissions in China, during the years 1970-2021.

 ## How Did You Do It?
 All analysis was done using the **R programming language**, and one library called **ggplot2**.

 ### Running instructions

-To R script is found in the `data-analysis/CO2-emissions-analysis` folder.
+The R script is found in the `data-analysis/CO2-emissions-analysis` folder.

 The only prerequisite to run this is to have R installed, and add the **ggplot2** library:
 ```R